bjames/neverthenetwork/pages/linux_intro.md

 i) The root of the Linux filesystem is `/` or the root directory (not to be confused with the root user).
 This is not quite the same as being in the root of the C:\\ drive on a Windows machine.
 In Linux, all drives are mounted under the root filesystem.

 ii) All users have a home directory, it traditionally resides under `/home/<username>`.
-The `~` symbol refers to the home directory.
+The `~` symbol refers to the current users home directory.

+iii) Files and folders can be referenced by either absolute or relative paths.

+	 * An absolute path is when you refer to the file or folder by it's full path starting at the root directory.
+As an example, if you have a folder called 'scripts' in your home directory the absolute path to a script within that directory is `/home/bjames/scripts/update_files.sh`.

+	 * There a couple ways to refer to a file or folder by relative paths

+	 	1) Referencing the file or folder without a preceding `/` uses your current working directory as the base directory.
+Using the script above, the relative path from your home directory would be `scripts/update_files.sh`

+     	2) Linux provides two useful shortcuts for relative paths

-iii) When within a folder, you can refer to the folder as `.`.
-As an example, if you have a file called notes.txt within your home directory, when you are on the CLI and you are in your home directory, you can refer to the file as `./notes.txt`.
+     		* When within a folder, you can refer to the folder as `.`.
+Again, from our home folder `./scripts/update_files.sh` or from the scripts folder `./update_files.sh` are both relative paths to the update_files.sh script.

-iv) All folders except the root directory have a subfolder called `..`.
-It refers to the parent directory.
-As an example `~/..` refers to `/home` and `~/../..` refers to `/`.
-This can be useful for navigation.
+	 		* `..` refers to the parent directory.
+As an example, let's say the absolute path of your working directory is the scripts folder from above, `/home/bjames/scripts/`.
+If you needed to access notes.txt stored in your home directory, you could do so with the following relative path: `../notes.txt`.
+Note that you can use `..` multiple times in a single path.
+For instance `../../` refers to `/home/`.

 * `ls` Lists the contents of the current directory.
 It can be combined with arguments like `ls -l` to format the output as a list, `ls -a` to print include hidden files in the output or `ls -h` to print the file size in a human readable format.
 Arguments can also be stacked, for example `ls -lah` formats the output as a list, includes hidden files and uses human readable file sizes.
 Many Linux flavors alias `ls -lah` to `ll`, which means running the command `ll` actually runs `ls -lah`.